auth0-samples/auth0-ios-objc-sample/05-Linking Accounts/README.md

 This sample exposes how to manage accounts linking for an Auth0 user.

 We'll show one button for each third party authentication method, a label that shows how that system calls the user and an unlink button.
-In our Sample use Google, Twitter and Facebook.
-But you can set up your app to use a large number of methods you can set up on Auth0 dashboard
+In our sample we use Google, Twitter and Facebook, but, you can set up your app to use a large number of methods you can set up on Auth0 dashboard.

 #### Important Snippets